18F/Navy/README.md

 The three user stories selected for the workshop are best represented by *Junior Officers*, *Detailers*, and *Contracting Officers*.
 Previous research was used to established the leading user story for each team.

 ## Junior Officers
-For our workshop, the Junior Officers represent users that seemed most interested in learning about career advancement opportunities, job fit, and information and reputation scores about potential jobs.
+For our workshop, the Junior Officers represent users interested in *learning about career advancement opportunities*, *job fit*, and *information and reputation scores about potential jobs*.

 ###User story
 As a junior officer, I want to know _______ about available billets, so that I can explore opportunities that fit my career goals.